Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 Flow Rate and Circulation

-Flow rate plays a vital role in oxygenation, waste transport, and the overall health of your aquarium.
+Flow rate plays a vital role in oxygenation, waste transport, and the overall health of your aquarium, especially when combined with proper aquarium lighting and plant growth.
 An improperly sized or poorly positioned filter can lead to dead zones, algae growth, or stressed fish.

 Calculating Flow Rate (GPH/LPH)